 Training and Development

-New volunteers, whatever their role, will receive appropriate induction and training where necessary.
-This may include the requirements of the placement, core skills and knowledge required for the role, health and safety, and other topics, as necessary.
+New volunteers, whatever their role, will receive appropriate induction and training.
+This may include the requirements of the placement, core skills and knowledge required for the role, health and safety, information governance, equality, diversity and inclusion and other topics, as necessary.

 Opportunities for further support and development will be provided on an ongoing basis for any volunteers who wish to participate.